 Maureen A. Taylor is the author of sixteen books on family history and photography, as well as Rhode Island history.
 The Wall Street Journal called her “the nation’s foremost photo detective.”
 For more information on her books, go to maureentaylor.com.

-Providence: Books On The Square
+Providence: Brown Bookstore, Books on the Square

 I found “World War II Rhode Island” to be an informative, exceptionally well-written, meticulously documented and highly entertaining read.
 I learned an awful lot in these 155 pages and I really appreciate that.
 A great choice for history buffs, those with a connection to the Ocean State and general readers alike.
 Highly recommended!